Gurge44/EndlessHostRoles/README.md

 ## Additions, Changes, and improvements compared to TOHRE
 - Note: The goal with this branch is to improve the existing stuff over adding new roles.
 Some of the new stuff listed below are ported into TOHRE by me.
+### New gamemode
+- A brand new official gamemode, Basic FFA (Free For All)
+- This mode makes everyone a killer and the last player alive wins
+- Features: Random events, ranks and scoring, random ability gain for every kill, game timer, scoreboard (task list), unique end screen, fully customizable
 ### Overall improvements
 - Gain more ability uses for completing tasks as crewmate roles
 - Gain more ability uses for getting kills as impostor roles